WDI-ATX-2018-2019/React-Project-3/README.md

 #### Planning Requirements/ Proposals
   - Clearly defined user stories for your MVP
-  - Wireframes
+  - Wireframes and List of components
   - Readme in your front-end repo including links to the above and a description of what your project is, why you chose to make it/what problem it solves, technologies used, installation requirements, the contributors, etc.
   - Readme in your back-end repo describing your API endpoints and how to use them (look at other API references for guidance).

-#### Back-End (API) Requirements
-  - Node, Express, and some type of database (MongoDB) with at least 1 model.
-No associations are required.
-  - Must have Create, Read, Update, and Destroy functionality.

 #### Front-End Requirements
   - React front end that consumes your backend API.
   - It must communicate with the back end API RESTfully to Create, Read, Update, and Destroy resources, using fetch.

-#### Overall Requirements
+#### Overall RequirementsRequirements
   - Your app (either the front end or the back end) must consume at least one third Party API.

 #### Deployment